 Consumerism is the first religion in the history of mankind whose followers do what they are asked to.

 A Permanent Revolution

-The Industrial Revolution turned timetable and assembly into a template for almost all human activities.
+The Industrial Revolution turned timetables and assembly into a template for almost all human activities.
 With the advent of the railroad, local time differences across cities became a nuisance.
 In 1880, Britain legislated a single time for the whole country.
-Today a single family has more time pieces than an entire medieval country.
+Today a single family has more timepieces than an entire medieval country.
 The biggest change, however, is how the Industrial Revolution broke the family into individuals.
 Throughout human history, the family and the community were the biggest support system a human had.
-Even the kings maintained themselves primarily via support of family heads.
-The market and the nation-state made a new offer to the individuals, free yourself from the family and become an individual, follow our rules instead, they won.
+Even the kings maintained themselves primarily via the support of family heads.
+The market and the nation-state made a new offer to the individuals, free themselves from their families and become an individual, following our rules instead, they won.
 The sacred parental authority, the (lack of) right to choose a spouse, and all such family powers have been taken over by the nation-state.

 Previously, bride and groom met in the family living room and the money passed from one father to another.
 Today, courting is done at bars and cafes and money passes from the hands of the lovers to the waitresses.

-The nation and the consumer are the new imagined communities of our era which have replaced families.
-And just like money and human-rights, these are inter-subjective realities which live in the minds of millions.
-Given that most wealth is not physical anymore, the wars have become less profitable.
-Simultaneously, due to trade, the peace has become even more profitable.
-We are living in one of the most peaceful eras in the human history.
+The nation and the consumer are the new imagined communities of our era that have replaced families.
+And just like money and human rights, these are inter-subjective realities that live in the minds of millions.
+Given that most wealth is not physical anymore, wars have become less profitable.
+Simultaneously, due to trade, peace has become even more profitable.
+We are living in one of the most peaceful eras in human history.

 And They Lived Happily Ever After